TobiasTheDanish/OpenGL_Renderer/README.md

 # Dependencies
 - stb_image (found under src/vendor)

-**Dependencies listed here are not included in this repo**
+Dependencies listed here are **NOT** included in this repo, and needs to be installed manually.
-- GLFW
+- GLFW (A wrapper for window creation)
-- GLEW
+- GLEW (A wrapper for OpenGL instructions)

 # Building
 When dependencies are installed, use the following commands: